Understanding and Defending Against Zero-Day Vulnerabilities

 Once initial access is established, post-exploitation activity begins rapidly: lateral movement, credential access, and data exfiltration typically follow within hours.[4]
 A critical insight for defenders is that even when the initial exploit is entirely novel, post-exploitation TTPs nearly always map to documented adversary behavior.
 The initial access vector may be unknown.
 The subsequent kill chain usually is not.
 This is the foundation for behavioral detection as a primary compensating control.

-This window has grown structurally more dangerous as AI-assisted discovery compresses the time from flaw identification to weaponization.
-CrowdStrike's 2026 Global Threat Report found that 42% of exploited vulnerabilities were attacked before public disclosure.
-VulnCheck reported that 32.1% of Known Exploited Vulnerabilities in H1 2025 had exploitation evidence on or before the day their CVE was published.
-By 2026, 67.2% of exploited CVEs are classified as zero-days, up from 16.1% in 2018.
+This window has grown more dangerous as AI-assisted discovery compresses the time from flaw identification to weaponization.
+CrowdStrike's 2026 Global Threat Report found that 42% of exploited vulnerabilities were attacked before public disclosure.[7]
+VulnCheck reported that 32.1% of KEV in H1 2025 had exploitation evidence on or before CVE publication.[2]
+By 2026, 67.2% of exploited CVEs are zero-days, up from 16.1% in 2018.[8]
+CVSS scores aren't useful here since the vulnerability isn't yet scored or even identified by the vendor.
+Network segmentation, behavioral detection, and least-privilege access are not fallback measures — they are the only measures available.

 Disclosure

-When researchers conclude that vendor processes have failed them, some choose to publish proof-of-concept code publicly.
-When a working PoC is published, the exploitation risk peaks immediately: automated scanning tools allow threat actors to identify and target vulnerable systems within minutes.
-Disclosure does not mean safety.
-For many organizations, it marks the beginning of the highest-risk phase.
+A zero-day enters the public record when discovered by the vendor, reported by a researcher, or identified during incident response.
+Once disclosed, it gets a CVE identifier, a CVSS score, and evaluation for the CISA KEV catalog.[3]
+When researchers conclude vendor processes have failed them, some publish proof-of-concept (PoC) code publicly.
+When a working PoC is published, exploitation risk peaks immediately — automated scanning tools find vulnerable systems within minutes.[25]
+Disclosure does not mean safety; for many it marks the highest-risk phase.

-Patch Release and Deployment
+Patch Release & Deployment

 The Scale of the Zero-Day Problem